tower/tower/README.md

 - **Roadmap**: https://github.com/viatropos/tower/blob/master/ROADMAP.md
 - **Latest Docs**: https://github.com/viatropos/tower/wiki

 Note, Tower is still very early alpha.
 Check out the [roadmap](https://github.com/viatropos/tower/blob/master/ROADMAP.md) to see where we're going.
-If your up for it please contribute!
+If you're up for it please contribute!
 The 0.5.0 release will have most of the features and will be roughly equivalent to a beta release.
 From there, it's performance optimization, workflow streamlining, and creating some awesome examples.
 1.0 will be a plug-and-chug real-time app framework.

 Master branch will always be functional, and for the most part in sync with the version installed through the npm registry.